Crafting Engineering Strategy!

 While I was writing this book, I was also increasingly using foundational models at work.
 Then I was using them to write tools for managing this book.
 Over time, I became increasingly fascinated with the idea of having a version of this book optimized for usage with large language models.

 For this book in particular, the idea that you could collaborate with it on creating your own engineering strategy was a very appealing idea.
-I’m excited that this ultimately translated into TODO: a partnership with O’Reilly on their first book in an LLM-optimized format.
-(Add link to that blog post if I write it…
+I’m excited that this ultimately translated into an LLM-optimized edition that you can also purchase on Amazon, or you can read the AI companion’s text on craftingengineeringstrategy.com, although you’ll have to buy the actual book to get the foundational model optimized file itself (e.g. a markdown version of the book that plays well with foundational models).

-Perhaps the most interesting idea is using a multimodal model to translate images into text descriptions.
-For example, there is an image from one of the chapters.
+It’s also translating images into text descriptions.
+For example, here’s an image from one of the chapters.

 Then here is the representation after I wrote a script to pull out every image and replace it with a description.